 Treasury KPIs or key performance indicators are essential to ensure your organization effectively and efficiently manages its cash.
 These metrics identify and help manage specific activities, financial line items, or present risks in ordinary operations, so you can better focus and track the strength of your cash management strategy.

 By knowing your organization’s strengths and weaknesses regarding cash flow, you can better prioritize specific key performance metrics and processes.

 Why Should Organizations Measure Treasury Performance?

-If you are not tracking your treasury’s performance, you are making decisions based on your gut, which historically isn’t accurate and can increase your organization’s financial risk.
-Treasuries need to focus on components used to calculate important KPIs and determine what to accomplish to improve the observed outcome.
+If you are not tracking your treasury’s performance, you are making decisions based on your gut, which, historically, isn’t accurate and can increase your organization’s financial risk.
+Treasuries must focus on components used to calculate important KPIs and determine what to accomplish to improve the observed outcome.

 Tracking and measuring treasury KPIs helps your organization:

 - Gain needed control.
 Treasuries are responsible for high-value, time-critical transactions that can be pretty complex in nature.
 Missing a payment or making decisions based on inaccurate data can affect your entire organization in drastic ways.

 - Reduce risk.
 One of treasury’s core functions is to manage financial risks, such as foreign exchange, interest rates, liquidity risk, and counterparty and operational risks.
 Fortunately, established metrics are available for market risks, whereas operational and credit risks are a bit harder and more involved to measure.

 - Optimize processes.
 Before managing a process, you need to know the process’s inputs and outputs.
 With this information, you can develop metrics that monitor how well specific operational processes performed, which helps your organization determine whether or not a process needs re-engineering.